pip-services/pip-services-docs/content/en/python/components/trace/default_tracer_factory.md

 ### Description

-The DefaultTracerFactory class provides you with a factory to create Creates [ITracer](../itracer) components based on their descriptors.
+The DefaultTracerFactory class allows you to create a factory used to create [ITracer](../itracer) components based on their descriptors.

 ### Constructors
 Creates a new instance of the factory.